justinatkins/project1/README.md

 # project1
 ***USER STORIES***
--user should be able to see high score in corner of the screen -user should be able to fly around in any direction -user should be able to destroy enemy spacecrafts and asteroids that enter screen with flame whip
+-user should be able to see high score and time left in corners of the screen -user should be able to destroy windows on buildings, streetlights and other items on the screen to increase high score within time limit

 ***NICE TO HAVES***
--enemies increase in speed and amount as you progress in game -boss at the end of the level that are more difficult than asteroids and enemy spacecrafts -ability to collect power-ups that give you temporary invincibility -different weapon power-ups
+-power-ups that temporarily increase score

 ***STRETCH GOALS***
--multiple levels
+-user can smash windows on cars as they drive by for bonus points